chrjxj/awesome-gpu-notes/cuda-src/matMul_sharedmem/README.md

 # README

-A shared memory Implementation of matrix mulitply in CUDA.
+A shared memory Implementation of matrix multiply in CUDA.

 ### build